 Apply directly to the University if you live outside the UK/EU.

-You may have the opportunity to undertake work-based learning via a one-week work placement.
+You may have the opportunity to undertake work-based learning via a two-week work placement.
 We have extensive links with some 40 firms and legal departments of local authorities.
 Students participating in the placement scheme acquire valuable professional skills and business contacts which can often lead to full-time employment.